mbtomori/git-started-with-version-control/git-activity/2-what-is-git.md

 other every time you make a change.
 Not only is it frustrating to always add the new code to your project, but you may have issues with using the same version of the language (Python 2 vs Python 3, for instance).
 If you set up your project as a Repository on GitHub, you can have all of your code in one place, and submit changes to that repository from your computer.
-No one has to guess which version of the code is the most recent, or how it all fits together, because all of the code should be in the `main` branch.
+No one has to guess which version of the code is the most recent, or how it all fits together, because all the code should be in the `main` branch.

 ## Key Words
 - Repository (often shortened to "repo"): a storage location for software packages or projects.
 It often resembles